linxmix/linx/README.md

 # linx

+### EXPERIMENTAL 0.0.0

 a music player that plays like a dj mix.

 - interleaves songs with prerecorded transitions
 - integration with existing music marketplaces to allow users to buy popular samples
 - provide music marketplace of user-contributed samples and transitions

+## how to use

+drag and drop audio files to the box to create samples.

+queue samples to a track with the +

+play samples!

 ## how to develop